euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 i.e. if the image shape is :math:`(H,W)` then the dataset shape should be :math:`(N_w\,H,W)` where :math:`N_w` is the number of colour planes.
 Like this we can map directly the data from storage to memory.
-The planar format is usually more suited for analysis purpose, but if we want to privilege the display then we can choose an interleaved format instead.
-However we cannot use an interleaved format if we consider there is an offset between the colour fields of view.
+The planar format is usually more suited for analysis purpose, but if we want to privilege the display then we should choose an interleaved format.
+However  we cannot use an interleaved format in practice if we consider there is an offset between the colour fields of view.

-To store the mosaic we can use a dataset per field of view or pack everything in only one dataset thanks to the data blocking to make this efficient and transparent.
+To store the mosaic we can use a dataset per field of view or pack everything in only one dataset.
+This second approach would be the natural choice if we had reconstructed the slide image.
 For example if the mosaic shape is :math:`(R,C)` then we can create a dataset of shape :math:`(R\,N_w\,H,C\,W)` with a chunk size of :math:`(h,w)` where :math:`(H, W) = (n\,h, n\,w)` and :math:`n \in \mathbb{Z}^{*+}`.
 Figure :ref:`mosaic-dataset` shows an example of a packed mosaic.
-The induced overhead will be smoothed by the fact the images are stored in chunks.
+The induced overhead will be smoothed by the fact the images are stored on disk as chunks.

+.. thanks to the data blocking to make this efficient and transparent

 .. figure:: figure-dataset.pdf
    :scale: 50%